functionhaus/archivist/README.md

 well as sorting content by author.

-* Archivist exposes its article sorting mechanism as an anonymous function, allowing users to implement custom article-sorting strategies at compile-time.
+* Archivist exposes its article sorting mechanism as an anonymous function, allowing you to implement custom article-sorting strategies at compile-time.

 * Archivist allows you to set a `created_at` and `published_at` timestamps to give you greater control over content and how it's used.